bohendo/blog-content/social/decentralized-machiavellianism.md

 ## Examples

-It looks to me like most policies pushed by the US Gov exhibit a non-zero amount of Decentralized Machiavelianism.
+It looks to me like most policies pushed by the US Gov exhibit a non-zero amount of Decentralized Machiavellianism.
 But a few concrete examples help to paint the picture:

 ### Climate Change